stephenscaff/vimeo-playlists/readme.md

 ## 🕹️ Usage

+### Playlist Content

+Playlists are created from Vimeo IDs.

-Viemo IDs can be provided to the `playlist` option directly, as an Array of objects, or as an external JSON file.
+Vimeo IDs can be provided to the `playlist` option directly, as an Array of objects, or as an external JSON file.

-#### JS Example - Data as array of IDs
+#### Creating playlist of Vimeo Ids

 ```
 import VimeoPlaylist form 'vimeoplaylist'

 // Plugin Options (with internal data array)
 let options = {
-  hasPlaylist: true,
-  playlistOutput: '#js-vp-playlist',
   playlist: [
     { "id": "288588748" },
     { "id": "328536852" },